AgarwalConsulting/Go-Training/challenges/basic.md

 ## 1. Lab: Loops/Strings

-Have the user enter a string, then loop through the string to generate a new string in which every character is duplicated, e.g., "hello" => "hheelllloo"
+Have the user enter a string, then loop through the string to generate a new string in which every character is duplicated, e.g., "hello" => "hheelllloo".

+Test with "世界" as input.

 ## 2. Write a function to generate fibonacci series for a given n